-

 - --------

-Paris, Picasso painted a portrait of Jaime Sabartés who had recently
+period" in Paris, Picasso painted a portrait of Jaime Sabartés who had

-the portrait came to be painted.
-One evening, while waiting for his friends
+told us how the portrait came to be painted.
+One evening, while waiting

-Picasso and his companions.
-It is that moment when he surprised his friend
+of Picasso and his companions.
+It is that moment when he surprised his

-in the café that the painter later recorded in a canvas, which Sabartés
+friend in the café that the painter later recorded in a canvas, which

 -